A program to generate high-resolution climate data for climate change studies

 and applications in western North America

 ClimateWNA ver 4.72 is now available.
-To see what is new, please click
+To see what is new in this version, please click

 extracts and downscales PRISM (Daly et al. 2002) monthly data (2.5 x 2.5 arcmin) for the reference

 period (1961-1990), and calculates seasonal and annual climate variables for specific

 locations based on latitude, longitude and elevation (optional) for western North America, shown in the map on the right.
 This program

 also downscales and integrates historical (1901-2011) (Mitchell

 and Jones 2005 for 1901-2009) and future climate data (2020s, 2050s and 2080s)